This post contains referral or affiliate links to products I use, love & recommend. Read my disclosure here.

 - “Toothpaste with fluoride, rub it on the sting and the burning stops”

 Again as a reminder, these home remedies may or may not work for you depending on your situation.
-If you are unsure, please heed the advice of a medical professional.
+If you are unsure, please heed the advice of a medical professional before attempting to treat a jellyfish sting at the beach.

 YOU MAY ALSO LIKE: How a Humidifier can Help Your Sunburned Skin